ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

     return CGPoint(x: CGFloat(animatedCellIndex) * cellNormalWidthAndSpacing + adjacentSpacingOfAnimatedCell + animatedCellSize.width / 2, y: cellMaximumHeight / 2)
 }
 ```

-Once size and spacing of the animated cell are determined, then its center can be decided by counting how many cells with normal size to the left hand side of it.
+The centers of the cells to the right hand side of the animated cell should be adjusted when the center of the animated cell changes.

 :pencil2: `ThumbnailMasterFlowLayout.swift`
 ```swift